edoCsItahW/warnoMod/README.md

    (YouCodeHere, 2),  // ANCHOR - MODIFY: foo, bar (original value is 1)
    ```

 This way, when conflicts arise due to Eugen's updates, it will be much easier to identify which lines were manually modified.
-Furthermore, it helps other developers understand the intent behind the modifications.
+Furthermore, it helps other developers understand the intent behind the modifications.Of course, you can also use the global search function to find all ANCHOR comments for quick location of modifications

 ### Game File Structure and Explanation